 Specifications

-- One color and three sizes
+- Two colors and four sizes

 - UPF 50+